How to Stop Ads and Pop-ups on iPad

 When you try one of these ad-blocking options and still can see ads online, don’t rush to blame us for bad advice.
 First, try to figure out whether pop-ups that you see are new or they come from the time of not having an ad blocker.
 In some cases, pop-ups might be already downloaded to your iPad’s memory and stored there.

 This is easy to check by going into your iPad settings and clearing the browser cache.
+If you want to stop pop-up ads on your iPad, there are several steps you can take.
 We assume that you are using Safari, so here’s how:

 1. Go into your Settings app;